SaidC1/Fundamentos-Programacion-Java/ejercicios/ejercicios_java/README.md

-# 💻 Java Practice – Basic Programming Exercises
+# 💻 Java Practice – Basic Programming Exercises.

 This folder contains **26 basic Java exercises** that cover core programming concepts.
 Each file is named according to its purpose and includes comments in both **Spanish** and **English**.